arunabhdas/poolhaus/STARHERE.md

 ?
 Which *type* of authentication would you like to use?
 JWT authentication (stateless, with a token) ?
 Which *type* of database would you like to use?
 SQL (H2, MySQL, MariaDB, PostgreSQL, Oracle, MSSQL) ?
 Which *production* database would you like to use?
 MySQL ?
 Which *development* database would you like to use?
-MySQL ?
+H2 with disk-based persistence ?
 Do you want to use the Spring cache abstraction?
 Yes, with the Ehcache implementation (local cache, for a single node) ?
 Do you want to use Hibernate 2nd level cache?
 Yes
 ?
 Would you like to use Maven or Gradle for building the backend?
 Maven